middletemplelibrary/history-of-the-library/README.md

 ## 1693-1694 No. 110 16 November 1694 receipt book

 and, <strong>The new natura brevium of the most reverend judge Mr Anthony Fitz-herbert.
 Corrected and revised by the author. : With a perfect table of the most materiall things contained therein, composed by William Rastall.
 Whereunto is added the authorities in law; and some other cases and notes collected by the translator out of the year-books and abridgements; never before printed therewith.
 Newly translated into English.
 London : Printed for W. Lee, M. Walbanck, D. Pakeman, and G. Bedell, M.DC.LII.</strong>
-<br /><br />
 Spanning several centuries, the receipt books cover the expenditure of the Inn, making note of things like employees’ wages, bills for coal and feasts, and payment for acquisitions like furniture and books.
 The receipt book on display from 1693 shows us a list of books the Library acquired during this period.
 Whilst donations from generous members of the Inn formed much of the foundation of the Library, these receipt books tell us that Keepers of the Library were intent on shaping the collections and were keen to select core legal texts for its readership.
  <br /><br />
-One such acquisition is The new natura brevium of the most reverend judge, Mr. Anthony Fitz-herbert.
+One such acquisition is <strong>The new natura brevium of the most reverend judge, Mr. Anthony Fitz-herbert</strong>.
 This treatise on the laws of England, initially printed in 1534, includes commentary on the practical application of writs in use at that time and was even allowed to be cited in court, right up until the eighteenth century.
 The copy on display is from a later edition.
 There have been many subsequent editions of this seminal text, including two that can be found on the open shelves at Bay 39 and 42.
+This text can be seen listed in the receipt book next to the red arrow.

 <param ve-image
        label="Receipt Book, 1694"